Smart Cells and Future Health Joint Statement on Grossly Misleading Competitor Allegations

 SCI and FHB undertake regular auditing of cord blood post-thaw viable stem cell recovery following processing using established and accepted technologies.
 This data for each organisation must undergo Human Tissue Authority (HTA) scrutiny as part of the inspection process relating to the Human Application Licence.
 Losses of 60-70% following cryopreservation would be unacceptable.

-SCI is able to demonstrate an average viable CD34+ cell recovery of 78.47%, meaning that the yields implicated by C4L in their statements are defamatory.
-The comparative figures presented by C4L have been generated as a result of “in house” investigations and present a significantly skewed perspective on post-thaw viable CD34+ recovery following processing using respected, tried and tested technologies.
+Both SCI and FHB are able to demonstrate an average CD34+ stem cell recovery rate above 70%.
+The comparative figures presented by C4L have been generated as a result of “in house” investigations and present a significantly skewed perspective on post-thaw viable CD34+ recovery following processing using our technologies.

-Both SCI and FHB achieve notably higher post-thaw CD34+ stem cells counts than C4L do using their unproven in-house Toticyte method.
-This is based on data published by C4L.
+It is the view of both SCI and FHB that they achieve notably higher post-thaw CD34+ stem cells counts than C4L do using their Toticyte method (based on data published by C4L).

 Shamshad Ahmed CEO, Smart Cells International and Chris Bond Managing Director, Future Health Biobank

 About Smart Cells International (SCI) and Future Health Biobank (FHB)

 SCI and FHB are pioneers and experts in the private stem cell industry being the first two cord blood banks to be established in the UK nearly 20 years ago.